orvedahl/fortrandep/README.md

 chosen compiler.

 ##### Preprocessor
-There are two variables related to the preprocessor used by the dependency checker.
+There are two variables related to the python preprocessor used by the dependency checker.
 Adding search paths
 for where to find included files is done through the `pp_search_paths` variable.
 Macros can be defined with the `pp_macros` variable.
-These variables control the preprocessor used for determining the dependencies, not the preprocessor invoked by the compiler.
+These variables control the python preprocessor used for determining the dependencies, not the C preprocessor invoked by the compiler.
 As a result, defining macros must appear in two places:
 ```
-# set macros for dependency checker
+# set macros for python dependency checker
 pp_macros := INTEL_COMPILER=1 OUTPUT_DIR=/home/user

-# set same macros for actual preprocessor in the form of compiler flags
+# set same macros for actual C preprocessor in the form of compiler flags
 xtr_f90_flags += -DINTEL_COMPILER=1 -DOUTPUT_DIR=/home/user
 ```
 The best practice is to use an auxilary variable to define the macros and be sure